aelintra/sail6-docs/docs/Installation.md

 sudo apt install sail
 ```

 The install will take a good few minutes depending upon the speed of the donor box and your internet link.
 During the install, you may be asked to enter an admin password for LDAP (make a note of it, you'll need it later).
-It will also ask about dumpcap but just take the default (No).
-Let the install run to its conclusion.
+It will also ask about dumpcap but just take the default (No) and let the install run to its conclusion.

 ### link the HPE according to your architecture
 SARK ships with a compiled C code switching engine called sarkhpe.
 There are two versions; one for regular X86-64 type architectures and one for the increasingly popular ARM64.